tkwl/spree-multi-domain/README.md

 3. Each product can be assigned to one or more stores.

-4. All orders are associated with the store / domain that they were placed on.

-5. Google analytics trackers can be associated with a store.

 ## Installation

 1. Add this extension to your Gemfile with this line: